We've all gotten this cold email. It's got the "whiff" of personalization. They pulled a fact about hobby you like or your alma mater. Then...

 Your Prospect's Inbox Process: Inbox Triage

-When you dump your feature set into their inbox, you're setting yourself up to be a bottom priority.
+When you dump your feature set into their inbox, you set yourself up as a top priority.

 This is why in the article on subject lines and preview text, we denote the importance of using a name they know.
 It stands out.

-When they're reading "everything else" and to a lesser degree 1 and 2 they aren't actually reading.
+When they're reading "everything else" and to a lesser degree 1 and 2, they aren't reading.
 They're skimming.

-The average reading time per email is less than 12 seconds.
-That's a very short email if they're actually reading.
+The average reading time per email is 11 seconds.
+That's a very short email if they're reading.

 This is the Triage.